asyncapi/community/AMBASSADOR_ORGANIZATION.md

 - Always respect the [code of conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).
 - Be active in your role as an ambassador.
 - **Guidelines** for AsyncAPI Ambassadors:
-    The participation will be determined and checked by quarters.
-Understood as a minimum contribution, one of the following requirements must be met each quarter:
+    The participation will be determined and checked annually.
+The minimum requirements for being ambassador are: To make **4 contributions per year** in form of articles, talks, presentations, driving initiatives...

+    Some clarifications on the type of contributions:

-    - One article on asyncapi.com/blog or other domains.
+    - Articles can be published on asyncapi.com/blog or other domains.
-    - One presentation at an event or workshop.
+    - Talks and presentations can be displayed at different events or workshops.
 Within it, AsyncAPI should appear at the core of the presentation.
 The presentation would never be used as a disguised marketing tool for other products/projects.

-    **Note**: Candidates may accumulate events or items covering subsequent quarters.
+    - Especial contributions should be driven to support the community or enhance its visibility (i.e. getting new sponsors or driving initiatives)
+    - If we did not identify the contributions, just let us know what that was

      Examples:

-    1. If an ambassador publishes three articles about AsyncAPI in eight months, they will be ambassadors for another quarter more.
+    1. If contributors publishes 3 articles and propels 1 initiative about AsyncAPI in eight months, they will become ambassadors for the whole year.
-    2. If they do a presentation at an event or workshop and write one article about AsyncAPI in 4 months, they will be ambassadors for two more quarters.
+    2. If contributors make 1 presentation, write 2 articles and propels 1 initiative, they will become ambassadors for the whole year.
+    3. If you were accepted as ambassador on 5th of May 2022, it means you have already fulfilled the requirements.
+On 5th of May 2023 we will check if you did it again after 5th of May 2022.

-         The time as an ambassador is limited to one year, and it can be renewed.
+ The time as an ambassador can be renewed annually.

 ### Benefits of being an ambassador:

-- Receiving special swag for Ambassadors.
+- Receiving special swag for Ambassadors (valued at $200).
-- Receiving swags for participants of the conference or workshops.
+- Receiving swags for participants of the conference or workshops (valued at $100).
 - Free entry to AsyncAPI conferences.
 - Community-wide recognition.
 - All our respects for your contribution!

 ### Are you interested in becoming an official AsyncAPI Ambassador?

 The process of becoming an ambassador is very simple.
-Just click on the APPLY button at the bottom of the ambassador program’s page, and TSC will evaluate your candidacy!
+Just go to the community repository and open a PR to edit the ambassadors.json file, and TSC will evaluate your candidacy!

+That PR can be created not only by the ambassador candidate, but any community member can open up a PR to submit someones application (case when community member is too shy to get on the list).

 Get on board and become an ambassador!